 Titanium dioxide was prepared by the sol gel method.
-First, 5 mL of Triton X-100 was added to 12 mL of acetic acid.
-Second, the solution was added by 225 mL of ethanol while being stirred for 5 minutes.
-Third, in another beaker glass, 15 mL solution of $TiO_2$ precursor namely Titanium isopropoxide (TTIP) was solvated by 1 mL of hydrochloric acid.
-Fourth, Triton X-100 and TTIP solution were blended and stirred for a two hours until the formation of sol.
-Fifth, the sol could be layered on the conductive glass[9].
+Firstly, 5 ml of Triton X-100 was added to 12 ml of acetic acid.
+Then, the solution was added by 225 ml of ethanol while being stirred for five minutes.
+In another glass beaker, 15 ml solution of TiO_2 precursor namely Titanium isopropoxide (TTIP) was solvated by 1 ml of hydrochloric acid.
+After that, the Triton X-100 and TTIP solution were blended and stirred for a two hours until the formation of sol.
+The sol could then be layered on the conductive glass [9].